hexatomium/hexatomium-old.github.io/_posts/2016-02-16-lua-powers.md

 While running as a non-admin account is a sound and highly recommended security measure, it is important to keep in mind that it should only be one layer of your security posture.

-It is very easy to underestimate the amount of damage that can be done by malware running as a standard Windows user.
+It is easy to underestimate the amount of damage that can be done by malware running as a "limited" Windows user.
-Here is a quick roundup, which can hopefully serve as a refresher:
+Here is a quick roundup - perhaps one or two things will be a shocker!

   1.   keylogging / password stealing
   2.   file encryption (e.g. Cryptowall)